tommygonzaleza/numpy-100/exercises/013-random-values-array/README.md

 ## 📝 Instructions:

-1. Create variable named `arr` which value should be an array with 3 random values.
+1. Create variable named `vector` which value should be an array with 3 random values.

 ## 💡 Hint: